Nokia: OLED company spotlight

 Nokia OLED research

 Nokia was also engaged in high-end OLED research.
-In June 2014, for example, Japan's Semiconductor Energy Laboratory, in collaboration with Nokia unveiled a new foldable OLED display - see image below.
+In 2014, for example, Japan's Semiconductor Energy Laboratory, in collaboration with Nokia unveiled a new foldable OLED display - see image below.
+The company no longer pursues these research activities, though.

 SEL foldable OLED prototype